Submitting results from non-pytest sources #

 litmus runs,litmus show <run_id>— see cli.md - HTTP:

-GET /api/runs,GET /api/runs/{run_id},GET /api/runs/{run_id}/measurements— see api.md - Raw parquet via DuckDB / pandas / Polars — see parquet-schema.md for columns and three-stores.md for the on-disk layout
+GET /api/runs,GET /api/runs/{run_id},GET /api/runs/{run_id}/measurements— see api.md - Raw parquet via DuckDB / pandas / Polars — see parquet-schema.md for columns and data-stores.md for the on-disk layout

 See also #